sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/2000 - list-tips.md

 - The list description describes the overall contents for the list, while each property is a single, short description of an item in the list.
 - You can use location hints to describe the target list's position in the document.
 For examples of location hints, see [Query extraction tips](doc:query-tips).
 - For more information about how to write descriptions, or "prompts", see [Query extraction tips](doc:query-tips).
+- For advanced options, see [Advanced prompt configuration](doc:prompt).

 Examples
 ===